Foods That Worsen Prostate Symptoms -- And What to Eat Instead

 • Excess sodium that may increase urinary urgency

 These foods do not directly cause prostate conditions, but they may aggravate existing symptoms and make symptom management more challenging.
+For men already noticing early signs of an enlarged prostate, reducing these triggers is one of the most practical first steps.

 Better Dietary Choices for Prostate Support

-• Whole foods with anti-inflammatory properties
+• Whole foods with anti-inflammatory properties (leafy greens, berries, fatty fish)

 • Balanced mineral intake supporting zinc and selenium levels